Shivraj0903/Stock-Prediction-Model1/README.md

 Stock Price Prediction using LSTM
 Overview
 This project implements a Stock Price Prediction Model using LSTM (Long Short-Term Memory) neural networks.
-It predicts the future closing price of Tata Motors stock (TATAMOTORS.NS) based on historical data obtained from Yahoo Finance.
+It predicts the future closing price of any company based on historical data obtained from Yahoo Finance.

 The project showcases: